All images © by Roberto Piperno, owner of the domain. Write to firstname.lastname@example.org.

 The west front (..) has separated from it by a street what seems the real west end, a strange pile of turrets and pinnacles surmounting an earlier structure, and united to the main building by two fine arches across the street. (..)
 The Arcivescovado, opposite the west end of the Duomo, has an interesting doorway dating from the middle of the 15th century, but surrounded by scroll-work of an almost Romanesque character.
 T. G. Jackson

-(left) Southern entrance; (right) column with inscription in Arabic
+(left) Southern entrance (see it in a 1911 painting by Alberto Pisa); (right) column with inscription in Arabic

 The south porch,